 Mardi Gras!
 Galveston, the third largest Mardi Gras celebration in the United States, offers the unique chance to experience sand between your toes and gorgeous beach sunsets while taking in the revelry and lavish parades known to dominate Galveston Island during carnival season.

-The island's 104th Mardi Gras celebration, to be held February 6 through February 17, 2015, is expected to draw more than 300,000 attendees for almost 40 concerts, over 20 parades, balcony parties and elegant masked balls.
+The island's 105th Mardi Gras celebration, to be held January 29 thru Fat Tuesday February 9th, 2016, is expected to draw more than 300,000 attendees for almost 40 concerts, over 20 parades, balcony parties and elegant masked balls.

 And, this island-style Mardi Gras has plenty of personality.
 Find your Mardi Gras style with these highlights: